Musket: Countermarch

+Light infantry

 In the 18th century, regular light infantry began to emerge.
 In contrast to the front-line infantry, they fought in the loose formation, used natural shelters and terrain folds.
 In addition, they were better prepared to target single targets.
 This type of troops was designed to fight against irregular enemy troops, such as militia, guerrillas and natives.
-But at the beginning of the 19th century, the number of light infantry is increasing dramatically.
+At the beginning of the 19th century, the number of light infantry increased dramatically.
 In the French army, light infantry accounted for 25% of the infantry.
 In the Russian Army, 50 light infantry regiments and one company in each battalion were formed, which accounted for about 40% of light infantry in the entire infantry.

 Attack column

 In the 19th century, a new tactic was devised by the French during the French Revolutionary Wars.
 This was the 'colonne d'attaque, or attack column, consisting of one regiment up to two brigades of infantry.
 Instead of advancing slowly all across the battlefield in line formations, the French infantry were brought forward in such columns, preceded by masses of skirmishers to cover and mask their advance.
 The column would then normally deploy into line right before engaging the enemy with either fire or bayonet.
 This allowed the French Revolutionary and Napoleonic infantry a much greater degree of mobility compared to their Ancien Régime opponents, and also allowed much closer cooperation of infantry with cavalry and artillery, which were free to move in between the infantry columns of the former rather than being trapped in between the linear formation of the latter.
 The colonne d'attaque was henceforth adopted by all European armies during and after the Napoleonic Wars.
 While some British historians, such as Sir Charles Oman, have postulated that it was the standard French tactic to charge enemy lines of infantry head on with their columns, relying on the morale effect of the huge column, and hence were often beaten off by the devastating firepower of the redcoats, more current research into the subject has revealed that such occasions were far from the norm, and that the French normally tried deploying into lines before combat as well.